 The ceiling.
 France created little by their standards, yet a single penalty was enough to send Paraguay home.

 The stakes.
-Brazil and Mexico play their last-sixteen ties today, and Argentina and Colombia follow on Tuesday, each still chasing a quarterfinal place.
+Brazil and Mexico have already completed their last-sixteen ties.
+Argentina and Colombia follow later, each still chasing a quarterfinal place.

 Add up the numbers and a clear story emerges.
-The Latin America World Cup campaign has been carried by defense and decisive moments, not by clinical finishing, and Paraguay’s exit to France showed exactly where that approach meets its limit.
+The Latin America World Cup run has been carried by defense and decisive moments, not clinical finishing, and Paraguay’s exit to France showed the limit.

 Brazil at the 2026 World Cup